nmfs-opensci/Confidentiality-Confidence-Builder/README.md

 This method is suited for storing personal information that individuals on a team use to access their respective databases

 "Each keyring can contain one or many secrets (keys).
 A key is defined by a service name and a password.
 Once a key is defined, it persists in the keyring store of the operating system.
-This means the keys persist beyond the termination of and R session.
+This means the keys persist beyond the termination of a R session.
 Specifically, you can define a key once, and then read the key value in completely independent R sessions...
 Note that all platforms have a default keyring, and key_get(), etc. will use that automatically."

 **Step 3.1:** Open a new R script.
 Install and load the keyring package.
 ```